 I feel I am a well-rounded student and I did great on my interview, but I was not selected for court.
 What can I do?

 When the announcement of Homecoming Court is made, the decision is final.
-Every year it is increasingly hard for the committee to just select 12 students to represent Kent State.
-If you were not selected, we hope it does not hinder your entire Kent State experience and still remain proud of all your accomplishments.
+Every year it is increasingly hard for the committee to select just 12 students to represent Kent State.
+If you were not selected, we hope it does not hinder your entire Kent State experience and that you still remain proud of all your accomplishments.

 What are the time commitments of the Homecoming Court?

-There will be one or two general Homecoming Court meetings arranged by the co-chairs.
+There will be one or two general Homecoming Court meetings arranged by the chairs.
 These meetings will be determined by the schedules of the court members.
-The court will be scheduled to practice with the marching band and attend Homecoming week activities.
+The court will be scheduled to attend Homecoming week activities.
 These dates and times will be given to the court during the court meetings.

 The Homecoming Court also takes on a community service project.
 It is up to the court members to decide what kind of project they would like to do.
 It could be volunteering for one day or continually collecting items until the day of Homecoming.

-Each court member has a growing score based on several criteria that remains concealed by the Center for Student Involvement.
-This information remains concealed to keep the selection of Queen and King as fair as possible.
+Each court member has a growing score based on several criteria held by the Homecoming Court Selection Committee.
+This information remains confidential to keep the selection of royalty as fair as possible